Table of Contents

 Wine tasting with friends - credits: Yulia Grigoryeva/Shutterstock.com

-It is certain the island of Santorini is blessed with a unique landscape and its world-famous sunset that steals the heart of every visitor.
-Another thing though that you definitely have to try while on the island is the delicious locally produced wines with a history and viticulture of thousands of years.
-The following article aims to introduce you to the Therian wine production and show you the basics before arriving on the island.
+It is certain that the island of Santorini is blessed with a unique landscape and its world-famous sunset that steals the heart of every visitor.
+Another thing though that you definitely have to try while on the island is the delicious locally-produced wines with history and viticulture of thousands of years.
+The following article aims to introduce you to Therian wine production and show you the basics before arriving on the island.